bobbyfuller48/Projects/Air_Pollution_Exploration/README.md

 * EI.Sector: The source of the emission (i.e. motor vehicle or coal combustion)

 In several of the .R files, the two different dataframes are combined into one table.
-Below are the observations that each .R file reveals along with the graph demonstrating the observation:
+Below are the observations that each .R file reveals along with the graph visualizing the observation:

 ## Total emissions from PM2.5 decreased in the United States from 1999 to 2008.
 ### plot1.R